couchbaselabs/sdk-rfcs/rfc/0003-indexmanagement.md

 In case new index-related semantics are added in a version of Couchbase Server 4.0 (from which this RFC is designed), or if support for one of the "out-of-scope" features is heavily requested by users, a new RFC will be needed to augment this RFC.

 # General Design
 The API will be added to the `BucketManager` class of each SDK.
-In its blocking form, the API is made up of at least **6** base methods:
+In its blocking form, the API is made up of at least **8** base methods:

  - `listIndexes`: lists all the indexes relating to the current `Bucket` using the `system:indexes` N1QL view.
  - `createPrimaryIndex`: create a primary index on the current Bucket.
+ - `createNamedPrimaryIndex`: create a named primary index on the current Bucket.
  - `createIndex`: create a secondary GSI index on the current Bucket.
  - `dropPrimaryIndex`: drop the current Bucket's primary index.
+ - `dropNamedPrimaryIndex`: drop a named primary index from the current Bucket.
  - `dropIndex`: drop a specific secondary index of the current Bucket.
  - `buildDeferredIndexes`: trigger the build of indexes that were created in a deferred fashion (see below).